 Post-Baccalaureate Registered Nurse Residency Program

-The Clement J. Zablocki VA Medical Center is now accepting applications for the Post-Baccalaureate Registered Nurse Residency Program funded through the VA Office of Academic Affiliations (OAA).
+The Clement J. Zablocki VA Medical Center offers the Post-Baccalaureate Registered Nurse Residency Program funded through the VA Office of Academic Affiliations (OAA).
+We have cohorts that start in March and August.
+Please reach out to email@example.com for more information before applying.

 As a nurse resident, you will receive a stipend and benefits during your year of advanced training.
 Permanent employee positions after the 12-month program will be dependent on RN vacancies.
 Since program implementation in 2012, 94% of graduates are hired by the VA.